peppocola/IMPure/README.md

 A simple interpreter for the IMP language written in Haskell.
 This parser-interpreter was realized for the course of "**Formal Method for Computer Science**" by Giuseppe Colavito.

-***WARNING***
-If you are here for the Formal Methods for Computer Science exam, this implementation is not suitable for your exam, since I use some libraries external to prelude.
-If you want to see my exam project, switch to the *JustPrelude* branch!
-***END WARNING***

 IMP is a simple imperative language.
 It is composed by these basic structures:
 <ul>
 <li>Assignment : assign a value to a variable</li>